songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 Internet trolls are unpleasant people on the Internet, sometimes resorting to foul language and name-calling.
 They usually go off-topic in an attempt to avoid logical debate.

-I am not calling anyone a troll - that is name-calling and it's beneath me.
-This post is to address the issues and responses surrounding the audacity one guy had to upset an online community.
+I am not calling anyone a troll - name-calling is not in my nature.
+I want to address issues and responses surrounding the audacity one guy had to upset an online crypto-community.
 I think this is noteworthy because it points to a larger issue we've unfortunately become familiar with in crypto-currency communities; the toxicity of name-calling.
-It has the overall effect of reducing the attractiveness of crypto-currency online communities.
+It has the overall effect of reducing peoples' desire to get involved with crypto-currency.

 ### The story so far

 It started with The Dash Guy (herein referred to as TDG) criticising people in the Dash community because someone appeared to be pestering/spamming the Project Manager.
-His emotions quickly got the better of him as his [post](https://www.dash.org/forum/threads/what-the-hell-is-wrong-with-this-picture-i-thought-we-were-a-decentralized-project.9229/) turned to rage.
-It transpired into his apparent exiting out of the Dash community:
+His emotions got the better of him as his [post](https://www.dash.org/forum/threads/what-the-hell-is-wrong-with-this-picture-i-thought-we-were-a-decentralized-project.9229/) turned to rage.
+That transpired into his apparent exiting out of the Dash community:

 >Delete my goddamn forum account please. i'm sick of this place, these people, and this shit drama.
 >I know (sic) see why vertoe left by the way.
 Same shit.
 Same problems.